mstarLabs/Active-Directory-Domain-Services/README.md

 The Enterprise Firewall Platform repository documents how these communication requirements are implemented using least-privilege firewall rules.

 This repository documents why those services are required from an identity perspective.

+Identity-aware firewall policies, routing behavior, and protocol enforcement remain the responsibility of the Enterprise Firewall Platform repository.

 ---